TritonDataCenter/node-sshpk-agent/README.md

   - `error` -- null if no error, otherwise instance of `Error`
   - `signature` -- an Object, instance of `sshpk.Signature`

+### `Client#createSelfSignedCertificate(subject, key, options, cb)`

+Uses a key stored in the agent to create a self-signed certificate for that key.
+The certificate can be read back in both OpenSSH and X.509 formats.

+Parameters

+ - `subject` -- an Identity, the subject of the certificate
+ - `key` -- an Object, instance of `sshpk.Key`, key to sign with and the subject key
+ - `options` -- an Object, additional options, with keys:
+   - `lifetime` -- optional Number, lifetime of the certificate from now in seconds
+   - `validFrom`, `validUntil` -- optional Dates, beginning and end of certificate validity period.
+If given, `lifetime` will be ignored.
+   - `serial` -- optional Buffer, the serial number of the certificate
+   - `purposes` -- optional Array of String, X.509 key usage restrictions
+ - `callback` -- function `(error, certificate)`, with arguments:
+   - `error` -- null if no error, otherwise instance of `Error`
+   - `certificate` -- an Object, instance of `sshpk.Certificate`

+### `Client#createCertificate(subject, subjectKey, issuer, key, options, cb)`

+Uses a key stored in the agent to create and sign a certificate for some other key (not necessarily in the agent).
+The certificate can be read back in both OpenSSH and X.509 formats.

+Parameters

+ - `subject` -- an Identity, the subject of the certificate
+ - `subjectKey` -- an Object, instance of `sshpk.Key`, key of the subject entity (does not have to reside in the agent)
+ - `issuer` -- an Identity, the issuer of the certificate
+ - `key` -- an Object, instance of `sshpk.Key`, key to sign with (must be in the agent, and match up with the `issuer` identity)
+ - `options` -- an Object, additional options, with keys:
+   - `lifetime` -- optional Number, lifetime of the certificate from now in seconds
+   - `validFrom`, `validUntil` -- optional Dates, beginning and end of certificate validity period.
+If given, `lifetime` will be ignored.
+   - `serial` -- optional Buffer, the serial number of the certificate
+   - `purposes` -- optional Array of String, X.509 key usage restrictions
+ - `callback` -- function `(error, certificate)`, with arguments:
+   - `error` -- null if no error, otherwise instance of `Error`
+   - `certificate` -- an Object, instance of `sshpk.Certificate`

 ### `Client#addKey(privkey[, options], callback);`

 Adds a new private key to the agent.